1040-1080 Barclay St rezoning application

 When is the estimated time the existing buildings will start to be torn down?

-vanilla asked almost 2 years ago
+vanilla asked about 2 years ago

 The process and timeline of each project varies; however, rezoning applications typically take 12 months from the submission date (Mar 23, 2022) to decision by Council at Public Hearing.
 Development permits can take 6 to 12 months after that and then construction may start.
 Landlords must give four months’ notice to end tenancies prior to construction beginning.